johnnovak/RML-Amiga/docs/docs/games/a-b.md

 - "A "disk invalid" dialog will pop-up 3-4 times; this is normal, just keep pressing cancel.
 Once the pop-ups are gone, double-click on the **BOP** disk icon, then on the **Balance of Power** icon to start the game.

+- Saves to the game disk.

+## Balance of Power: The 1990 Edition

+- Saves to the game disk.

 ## Bard's Tale, The: Tales of the Unknown